 RULE #2: YOUR BUSINESS IS A REFLECTION OF YOU

-Your thoughts, attitudes, beliefs, values, goals, strengths, weaknesses, management style and philosophy all show up in your business.
-If you have a belief that you have to work 16-hour days in order to be successful, then you will end up working 16-hour days.
+Your thoughts, attitudes, beliefs, values, goals, strengths, weaknesses, management style, and philosophy all show up in your business.
+If you believe you have to work 16-hour days to succeed, you will end up working 16-hour days.
 And you may or may not be successful.

-If your leadership style is disrespectful of team members and customers, the energy of the business will reflect this.
+If your leadership style disrespects team members and customers, the business’s energy will reflect this.
 Only second-rate team members will be attracted as you will only attract people who are OK being disrespected and not appreciated.
 Your company will only achieve a fraction of what is possible.
 The leader’s style will set the tone for the entire organization through the multiplier effect.
-Everything is reflected back to you multiplied, exaggerated and often dramatized.
+Everything is reflected back to you multiplied, exaggerated, and often dramatized.

 This is one of the most difficult concepts for most people to accept.
-When our results aren’t what we want or expect the first thing we do is look for who is to blame – then demand that they change.
+When our results aren’t what we want or expect, we first look for who is to blame – then demand that they change.
 Husbands expect their wives to change and wives their husbands.
-For a business leader, we expect the team to change and the team wishes their boss would change.
+For a business leader, we expect the team to change, and the team wishes their boss would change.

 Have you ever tried to change someone else?
 How did it go?
-I bet they resisted and unless you applied a lot of pressure refused to change.
-Even if, under pressure they changed, it ended up being temporary and not lasting!
+I bet they resisted and refused to change unless you applied a lot of pressure.
+Even if, under pressure, they changed, it ended up being temporary and not lasting!

 The one person you can change is yourself.
-When you change an amazing, incredible and almost magical thing happens.
+An amazing, incredible, almost magical thing happens when you change.
 Everyone around you responds differently and mysteriously changes too.

-The leader of the company is the key person whose vision is the vital element, the Lifeforce or driving force behind the company and everything it does.
+The company’s leadership is the key person whose vision is the vital element, the Lifeforce or driving force behind the company and everything it does.

 RULE #4: ALIGN THE TEAM TO THE VISION

-When a leader is not clear on the vision, and this vision isn’t clearly communicated to the team members, associates, suppliers and customers, then the company languishes and is mediocre.
-The company struggles and the team work harder and harder.
+When a leader is not clear on the vision, and this vision isn’t communicated to the team members, associates, suppliers, and customers, then the company languishes and is mediocre.
+The company struggles, and the team work harder and harder.

 RULE #5: WORKING HARDER ISN’T THE ANSWER

-The gardener works harder than the company executive, he toils all day in the hot sun, he gets his hands dirty… However, the executive works no more hours but makes many, many times more than the gardener.
+The gardener works harder than the company executive; he toils all day in the hot sun, and he gets his hands dirty… However, the executive works no more hours but makes many times more than the gardener.

-According to the Jan/Feb 2009 issue of Inc. Magazine, Markus Frind, the founder of the website Plenty of Fish, based in Vancouver, Canada works one hour a day and pays himself an annual income of $5 million.
-Clearly, he is not working hard!
-The question I ask myself is; “If he is working 1 hour a day and making $5 million, how much could he make working 8 hours a day?”
+According to the Jan/Feb 2009 issue of Inc. Magazine, Markus Frind, the founder of the website Plenty of Fish, based in Vancouver, Canada, works one hour a day and pays himself an annual income of $5 million.
+He is not working hard!
+I ask myself is; “If he is working 1 hour a day and making $5 million, how much could he make working 8 hours a day?”

-I am sure you will agree that hard work alone is not going to solve anything (although it is a start).
-The key is to undo the training, programming, and conditioning that tells us to work hard; and to replace it with a different philosophy of life and work that takes into account what you work hard at doing.
+I am sure you will agree that hard work alone will not solve anything (although it is a start).
+The key is to undo the training, programming, and conditioning that tells us to work hard; and replace it with a different philosophy of life and work that takes into account what you work hard at doing.

 RULE #6: MY RESULTS ARE MY GURU (Teacher)

 This means that we are responsible for our results.
 No one else is.
-If the economy is bad and your customers aren’t spending as much as they used to, then you have got to do something different.
+If the economy is bad and your customers aren’t spending as much as they used to, you have to do something different.
 Simply blaming your lower results on the economy won’t do anything other than keep you stuck.
-Forget excuses, justifications or blaming anyone else.
+Forget excuses, justifications, or blaming anyone else.

 Your results tell you how you are doing.

 The key is to get more done in less time.
 To be ever more efficient and effective.
 To produce a better quality product for less cost to you, which you then pass on to your customers.
-What many companies do is lower their cost and instead of passing these savings onto their customers, keep it for themselves.
-This may work in the short term, however, it increases the risk of your competition gaining an edge on you.
+Many companies lower their cost and, instead of passing these savings onto their customers, keep them for themselves.
+This may work in the short term; however, it increases the risk of your competition gaining an edge on you.